Cycling the Death Road in Bolivia; The World’s Most Dangerous Road

 There is a more famous company based in La Paz, but they offer exactly the same service at a higher price, skip those guys and go with Barracuda, believe me.
 Also, you get lunch and a well-need hot shower waiting for you at the end of the trip, perfecto.
 The price runs at 500 bolivianos or $75, so while it’s not cheap, you want to make sure you’re getting the best bikes etc so the price is well worth it.
 Not to mention that this is pure bucket list stuff.

-The guides debrief you in great details, you have a chance to have a spin on the bikes and just before you set off, you take a little taste of alcohol, one for you, one for your bike and one for the earth – something about appeasing the mountain Gods, anything to get me, and more importantly my gf, to the bottom in one piece.
+The guides debrief you in great detail.
+You have a chance to have a spin on the bikes and just before you set off, you take a little taste of alcohol, one for you, one for your bike and one for the earth.
+Something about appeasing the mountain Gods, anything to get me, and more importantly my gf, to the bottom in one piece.

 As you descend, the weather gets progressively warmer.
 The landscape changes dramatically and the views alone are worth the money you’ve paid.
-You’re completely entitled to go at any speed you want – with lunatics gunning it at the front, to the more risk averse propping up the back.
+You’re completely entitled to go at any speed you want – with lunatics gunning it at the front, to the more risk-averse propping up the back.
 There really is no pressure to go fast, so no worries there.

-The way it works is basically the entire journey is essentially broken down into around ten segments, and at each segment you stop and wait for the group to all catch up.
-It was an exhilarating experience, I was helping my girl now plummet to her death for large sections so to be honest it was much less scary than I had anticipated, although my girl would say quite the opposite.
+The way it works is basically the entire journey is essentially broken down into around ten segments, and at each segment, you stop and wait for the group to all catch-up.
+It was an exhilarating experience, I was helping my girl not plummet to her death for large sections so, to be honest it was much less scary than I had anticipated, although my girl would say quite the opposite.

-Most of the traffic on the road has now ceased with new roads welcoming the trucks and buses, so that’s one less thing to worry about to.
+Most of the traffic on the road has now ceased with new roads welcoming the trucks and buses, so that’s one less thing to worry about too.
 Although an occasional vehicle does pass you, it’s quite rare so for the most part you have the freedom of the road.

 Your confidence is sky high, the sheer drops have all but disappeared and the last hour or so is a beautiful cycle through the mountains.
 It’s really gorgeous, you know you haven’t died, and you’re free to enjoy the last segment.

-Before long you get to the final point where you have a hot shower, hot food and cold beers waiting for you.
-A perfect day, a bucket list item checked and not a bruise to show for it.
+Before long you get to the final point where you have a hot shower, hot food, and cold beers waiting for you.
+A perfect day, a bucket list item checked, and not a bruise to show for it.
 Good luck guys, make sure to choose Barracuda Biking and you’ll live to tell the tale.
 Happy travels.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!